 Plants for California Wild Flower Meadow

 A meadow of wildflowers native to California creates a symphony of color and requires less maintenance than you think.
 Combine bunch grasses with a sprinkling of native wildflowers such as poppy and Farewell to Spring.
 Native wildflowers prefer poor soil, making them a simple option for your garden.
 Include perennial bunch grasses and evergreen shrubs and trees to maintain the meadow throughout the summer and fall.

-Mountain Garland Clarkia unguiculata

-Clarkia unguiculata (Mountain Garland) annual, 1-3 feet tall and less than 1 foot wide, with a few narrow, linear to lance-shaped, green leaves and pink to reddish purple flowers with paddle-shaped petals in late spring or early summer.
-Native to open woodlands along the central California coast and in the northern Sierra Nevada foothills.
-Self-sows.
-Sun to light shade or afternoon shade, most well-drained soils.
-Best from seed sown in open ground in fall.
-Needs moisture in spring to bloom well.
+Narrow Leaf Milkweed Asclepias fascicularis

+Asclepias fascicularis,(narrow leaf milkweed) perennial, 2-3 feet tall and wide, with long, narrow, pointed, mid-green leaves on upright stems topped by flat clusters of small, star-shaped, creamy white, summer flowers tinted pink or lavender as they age.
+Flowers are followed by large, inflated pods containing seeds with silky hairs that aid in dispersal by wind.
+Spreads by rhizomes and by seed.
+Can be weedy.
+Leaves are larval food for butterflies.
+Native to sunny, dry to moist habitats below 1,000 feet from southeastern Washington and Idaho to Oregon, California, and Baja California.
+Sun to light shade, most well-drained soils.

+Sunset: N/A

-Bouteloua gracilis and cultivars (Blue Grama), 6-12 inches tall, clumping or sod-forming, with fine-textured, bluish gray-green leaves that age to purplish golden brown and feathery, purple-tinged flowers held horizontally on 18-inch stalks.
+Blue Grama Bouteloua gracilis 'Blonde Ambition' Bouteloua gracilis and cultivars (blue grama), 6-12 inches tall, clumping or sod-forming, with fine-textured, bluish gray-green leaves that age to purplish golden brown and feathery, purple-tinged flowers held horizontally on 18-inch stalks.
 Dormant in summer if grown dry.
 Native to the Great Plains region from Canada to the southwestern United States.
 'Blonde Ambition' is 12-18 inches tall and has chartreuse flowers.
 Can be mowed as rough turf.
 May be offered as Chondrosum.

-Sunset: 1-3,7-11,14,18-21
+Sunset: 1-3,7-11,14,18-21 California Poppy Eschscholzia californica Eschscholzia californica (California poppy), perennial, 1-2 feet tall and wide, with finely dissected, blue-green leaves and golden yellow to orange flowers in late winter to summer.
+Self-sows freely.
+Native to grassy, open areas from southern Washington to Baja California and east to New Mexico.
+Cultivars, available with white, red, or pink flowers, may not persist or reseed.
+Full sun, most soils.
+Sunset: 1-24